Skip to content

 Is E472A vegan or vegetarian?

-It depends on the source.
-Many additives can be produced from plant, mineral, or animal-derived raw materials, and the ingredient list rarely states which was used.
-The Forkin app shows the verified vegan and vegetarian status per product where it's known, instead of a blanket guess.
+Acetic Acid Esters of Mono- and Diglycerides (E472A) can be produced from plant, mineral, or animal-derived raw materials, and the ingredient list rarely states which source was used — so its vegan status genuinely depends on the specific product.
+The Forkin app shows the verified vegan and vegetarian status per product, since the source can vary between manufacturers.

 Is E472A safe, and is it banned anywhere?

 E472A is an approved food additive in the EU and currently carries no special regulatory restrictions in the EU additive register.
-Forkin classifies it as "No regulatory flags" and does not make health claims — see the methodology page for how regulatory levels are assigned, and the Forkin app for the full profile, including acceptable daily intake (ADI) and restrictions by country.
+Forkin classifies it as ‘No known concern’ and does not make health claims — see the methodology page for how regulatory levels are assigned, and the Forkin app for the full profile, including acceptable daily intake (ADI) and restrictions by country.

 See the full profile in Forkin

-The Forkin app surfaces the full regulatory profile of E472A — acceptable daily intake (ADI), restrictions by country, vegan/vegetarian status, alternative names, and which products in your scan history contain it.
+The Forkin app surfaces the full regulatory profile of E472A — acceptable daily intake (ADI), restrictions by country, vegan and vegetarian status, alternative names, and which products in your scan history contain it.
+See view pricing.

-Regulatory-level classification based on EFSA evaluations, IARC monograph groupings, and the EU food additive register (Regulation (EC) No 1333/2008).
+Regulatory-level classification based on EFSA re-evaluations and exposure assessments, IARC monograph groupings, the EU food additive register (Regulation (EC) No 1333/2008) and mandatory warning labels, ECHA harmonised CLP classifications, FAO/WHO JECFA acceptable-daily-intake reviews, and national measures (US FDA, Health Canada, California OEHHA Proposition 65).
 Informational only — not medical or dietary advice.
 See methodology for the rubric.